inboxpraveen/inboxpraveen/README.md

 ## 🛠 Recent Projects:

-1. **Context Search Engine** – An AI-powered semantic document search platform for learning, experimentation, and real-world prototyping.
-Covers the full lifecycle of modern vector-based search: document ingestion, chunking, embedding, indexing, and contextual query matching. 🚀 [🔗 Repository](https://github.com/inboxpraveen/context-search-engine)
+1. **Context Search Engine**: An AI-powered semantic document search platform for learning, experimentation, and real-world prototyping.
+It covers the full lifecycle of modern vector-based search, including document ingestion, chunking, embedding, indexing, and contextual query matching. 🚀 [🔗 Repository](https://github.com/inboxpraveen/context-search-engine)

-2. **Speech Annotation Tool** – 🎙️📝 A user-friendly web app for reviewing and correcting ASR (Automatic Speech Recognition) transcriptions.
-Designed for teams and researchers working to improve speech-to-text accuracy. 🚀 [🔗 Repository](https://github.com/inboxpraveen/Speech-Annotation-Tool)
+2. **Speech Annotation Tool**: 🎙️📝 A user-friendly web app for reviewing and correcting ASR (Automatic Speech Recognition) transcriptions.
+It's designed for teams and researchers working to improve speech-to-text accuracy. 🚀 [🔗 Repository](https://github.com/inboxpraveen/Speech-Annotation-Tool)

-3. **Minutes of Meeting** – 🎤📄 Converts audio or video files into transcripts and concise meeting minutes.
-Helps teams stay organized.
+3. **Minutes of Meeting**: 🎤📄 Converts audio or video files into transcripts and concise meeting minutes to help teams stay organized.
 Phase 2 will enable real-time transcription and open contributions. 🚀 [🔗 Repository](https://github.com/inboxpraveen/LLM-Minutes-of-Meeting)

-4. **Movie Recommendation System** – 🎬🤖 A production-ready, AI-driven movie recommendation platform using Django and advanced ML.
-Provides intelligent suggestions using content-based filtering, TF-IDF, and SVD.
-Features a modern web UI and RESTful API, and handles datasets from thousands to millions of movies.
+4. **Movie Recommendation System**: 🎬🤖 A production-ready, AI-driven movie recommendation platform using Django and advanced ML.
+It provides intelligent suggestions using content-based filtering, TF-IDF, and SVD.
+It features a modern web UI and RESTful API, and handles datasets from thousands to millions of movies.
 End-to-end pipeline and scalable deployment included. 🚀 [🔗 Repository](https://github.com/inboxpraveen/Movie-Recommendation-System)

 5. ...
 [Check more here](https://github.com/inboxpraveen?tab=repositories)